 Choosing the Right Frame

-When choosing a frame, it is important to consider the style of the artwork.
+When choosing a frame, it is essential to consider the style of the artwork.
 For example, a traditional painting would look best in a traditional frame, while a modern photograph would look best in a modern frame.
-It is also essential to consider the color of the frame.
+It is also important to consider the color of the frame.
 The color of the frame should complement the colors in the artwork, but it should not be so bold that it overpowers the artwork.

 Once you have chosen the right mat and frame, you will need to measure the artwork and cut the mat to size.
 The artwork can then be mounted to the mat, and the frame can be hung on a wall.

 Measure The Artwork And Cut The Mat To Size

 When framing a fine art print, measuring the artwork and cutting the mat to size is essential.
 This will ensure that the print fits appropriately in the frame and that the entire image is visible.
 If the mat is too small, part of the image will be hidden behind the frame, and the print will look lost if the mat is too large.

 To measure the artwork, start by measuring the width of the print.
 Then, measure the height of the print.
 Next, determine how much of the image you want to be visible within the frame.
 Once you have these measurements, you can cut the mat to size.
 Make sure to put the pencil marks on the back of the mat to protect the print.

 Artwork can be mounted to a mat to protect and give it a finished look.
 There are several ways to do this, but the most common is to use tape or spray adhesive.